soniaturcotte/soniaturcotte.com/writing/oak-of-honor.md

   <figcaption class="small-text">January 1, 2021</figcaption>
 </figure>

-It was always a welcome pause, seeing the tree and photographing it, to catch my breath.
+It was always a welcome pause to catch my breath, seeing the tree and photographing it.
 In January, I got a headtorch and started visiting at night.

 <figure>
   <img src="https://d2w9rnfcy7mm78.cloudfront.net/23390286/original_ce6472671cb9cd2fc80d0f7829d66a14.jpg?1693414810?bc=0" alt="View of the tree at night, no leaves on any of the branches">